-- Paracetamol can be administered to children of any age, dose must be suitable for their age and weight - Verbal parental consent must be gained at the time of administration to administer paracetamol, if before 12 noon.
+- Paracetamol can be administered to children of any age, dose must be suitable for their age and weight - Verbal parental consent must be gained during the day to administer paracetamol between the start of school day and 1pm.
 If the parents cannot be contacted paracetamol cannot be administered.
-Conversation with parent/guardian must be recorded in writing. - If paracetamol is administered at any time during the school day parents will be informed of the time of administration and dosage. - The school will keep records of the administration of paracetamol as for prescribed medication. - Pupils must not bring paracetamol (or other types of painkillers) to school for self-administration.
+Conversation with parent/guardian must be recorded. - The school can administer paracetamol without additional parental consent on the day between 1pm and end of school day. - If paracetamol is administered at any time during the school day parents will be informed of the time of administration and dosage. - The school will keep records of the administration of paracetamol as for prescribed medication. - Pupils must not bring paracetamol (or other types of painkillers) to school for self-administration.